Bebé: International career

 In August 2010, Bebé was called up to the Portugal under-21 squad for the first time, for their 2011 European under-21 qualifiers against England and Macedonia in early September.
 He made his debut playing as a striker in their 1–0 loss to England on 3 September.
 He then scored his first goal for the under-21 side three days later in their final qualifying game against Macedonia, scoring the first in a 3–1 win.
 On 9 August 2011, while playing for Portugal under-21 team in a friendly match against Slovakia, Bebé suffered a cruciate ligament injury to his left knee and he was expected to be out for six months.

 Without the possibility of being considered by the Portugal senior team, in January 2019, Bebé expressed his interest in being part of the Cape Verde national team and announced that he had initiated the documentary procedures for it, given his Cape Verdean ancestry.
 He expected to play the 2021 Africa Cup of Nations with Cape Verde but was ultimately not called up.
 On 16 March 2022, he received his first international call-up for the Cape Verde national team.
 He debuted with Cape Verde in a 2–0 friendly win over Guadeloupe, scoring his side's second goal in the 50th minute on his debut.

+2023 Africa Cup of Nations

+In December 2023, Bebé was named in Cape Verde's squad for the 2023 Africa Cup of Nations in the Ivory Coast.
+He made his AFCON debut in the team's opening fixture – a 2–1 win over Ghana – on 14 January 2024.
+In the team's second match, Bebé opened the scoring with a free-kick to give Cape Verde a 1–0 lead against Mozambique.
+The Tubarões Azuis eventually won the match 3–0 to become the first team to qualify for the knockout stage of the competition.